ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

    ./gradlew publish -Pplay-enabled
    ```

-1. To prompt a release from internal track to alpha (stakeholder) track, run following command in project root directory:
+1. To prompt a release from internal track to the alpha (stakeholder) track, run following command in project root directory:

    ```bash
    ./gradlew promoteArtifact -Pplay-enabled
    ```

 **NOTE**
-  * The build number will be set automatically. you don't need to change or commit it to git
+  * The build number will be set automatically.
+You don't need to change or commit it to git.

-Check [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher) for more info
+Check [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher) for more info.